Standard StrikingColor glasses are "104 compatible".

 The bottom line is - try different flame types and heating/cooling cycles to see what happens.
 The different color effects are not always repeatable, but they are usually attractive nonetheless.
 With practice and experience one can usually obtain the color range one is seeking.
 Experiment!
 And have fun!

 Because silver glasses strike at fairly low temperatures, they can sometimes change color during annealing.
-Many, if not most, of the problems people have with overstriking in the
+Many, if not most, of the problems people have with drastic color changes in the

 kiln are due to their kiln itself and its failure to maintain a uniform